 4. Wine Tasting

 New Zealand has plenty of vineyards, and we visited one just outside of Queenstown – Gibbston Valley Vineyard.
-Though rather commercialized with quite limited vineyard area to roam, a small fee entitles you to have a personal guide to bring you around the vineyards and wine cellar, with intro about the Gibbston Valley key specialty – Pinot Noir.
+Though rather commercialized with quite limited vineyard area to roam, a small fee entitles you to have a personal guide to bring you around the vineyards and wine cellar, with an intro about the Gibbston Valley key specialty – Pinot Noir.

 5. Cycling around the Lakes